jonathanlermitage/manon/README.md

                   - TK1_MANON_SONAR_ORGA   SonarCloud organization, e.g. jonathanlermitage-github
                   - TK1_MANON_SONAR_LOGIN  SonarCloud authentication token
-do tsc          similar to "do tc" then "do sc" do b            build without testing do c            clean do p            package application to manon.jar
+do tsc          similar to "do tc" then "do sc" do fb           scan with FindBugs do fbgui        start FindBugs GUI do b            build without testing do c            clean do p            package application to manon.jar